SCCapstone/Kanye-West-Fan-Club/README.md

 For testing search feature you can use "Liquid Goose" "NA1".

+For the testing milestone:
+We made unit tests in:
+#### Kanye-West-Fan-Club/CSCEProjectRun2/app/src/test/java/com/example/csceprojectrun2/
+And we used behavorial tests in:
+#### Kanye-West-Fan-Club/CSCEProjectRun2/app/src/androidTest/java/com/example/csceprojectrun2/

 ## Testing Technology

 ## Running Tests

+When running the tests you first need to open Android studio.
+Next locate which type of test you intend on running based on the folder locations listed in the [Testing](https://github.com/SCCapstone/Kanye-West-Fan-Club/tree/Stephen-Thompson#testing) section.
+Then if you would like to run all the tests in the folder you can right click on the folder and click "Run 'Tests in '(name of folder location)'.
+If you wish to run individual tests, you may identify which test you wish to run then right click on the file and select "Run '(file name of tests)'.

 ## Style Guide
 JAVA: https://google.github.io/styleguide/javaguide.html